earowang/rwalkr/README.md

 ### APIs

-There are two APIs available to access Melbourne pedestrian data:
+There are two APIs available to access hourly Melbourne pedestrian data:
 *compedapi* and *Socrata*.
 The former drives the `melb_walk()` function, where counts are uploaded on a daily basis; the latter powers the `melb_walk_fast()` function, where counts are uploaded on a monthly